- Minneapolis College Nursing Program is accredited by the The Accreditation Commission for Education in Nursing (ACEN)

 Minneapolis College Nursing faculty are experienced nurses who use state-of-the-art technology and evidence-based teaching styles to give you the tools you need to begin or to advance your nursing career.
 NPRO learners are dually admitted to Augsburg College and are provisionally admitted to Augsburg’s Bachelor of Science in Nursing (BSN) program.
 If you are a successful Minneapolis College Nursing graduate and you complete your licensure as an RN, you can complete a BSN in as little as one additional year at Augsburg.

-The Minneapolis College Nursing Program accepts applications from those who are beginning their journey in the field of nursing, as well as from licensed practical nurses (LPN) who wish to earn an Associate’s degree and advance their licensure.
+The Minneapolis College Nursing Program is a selective admissions process and accepts applications from those who are beginning their journey in the field of nursing, as well as from licensed practical nurses (LPN) who wish to earn an Associate’s degree and advance their licensure.

 LPNs with unencumbered licenses who are admitted to nursing program are granted 5 credits of advanced standing toward their degree.
 Learn more about each option by reading the admission information and application.

 - Feb.
 1 for Fall admission to the Minneapolis College Nursing Program